yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/Before the HOL - Microservices architecture.md

 5. Select Change Size

-6. On the Select a VM Size blade, ensure the Disk type is set to SSD.
+6. On the Select a VM Size blade, enter d2s into the search text field.
 This machine won't be doing much heavy lifting, so selecting D2S\_V3 Standard is a good baseline option.

     ![On the Choose a size blade, d2s is entered into the search text field.](media/change-lab-vm-size.png "Choose a size blade")